 Tip 4: Have Resources Ready

 Part of the planning process is to have the actual plan ready before the event occurs.
 Anticipate every potential scenario.
 What if the roads are impassable for one day?
 For three days?
 What if the power at the office is interrupted?
-What if some employees can make it to work and others can’t?
+Or what if some employees can make it to work and others can’t?
 What if employees can get to work but all of the schools are shut down?

 Work through these different scenarios so you aren’t scrambling when the ice begins to form.
 This plan may change per season, so it’s a good idea to have different action plans for the different types of threats.
 Be sure to include possible alternate routes, specific point people employees can contact, and any opportunities to enable employees to work from home.
 You may also want to talk with your building supervisor to see what plans they have in place to keep the parking lot accessible and power and plumbing in working order.